jed/deno_bundle/README.md

-# deno-bundle
+# deno_bundle

-This is a temporary workaround to support bundling with sourcemaps in Deno.
-It's a drop-in replacement for `deno bundle` that uses `Deno.emit` to generate and inline the bundle's sourcemap.
+This is a temporary workaround to support bundling with sourcemaps in [Deno](https://deno.land).
+It's a drop-in replacement for [deno bundle](https://deno.land/manual/tools/bundler) that uses [Deno.emit](https://deno.land/manual@v1.13.2/typescript/runtime#denoemit) to generate and inline the bundle's sourcemap.

 ## Installation